Small Business Owner in Wichita, Kansas

 Kansas Board of Regents: Postsecondary Technical Education Authority (TEA) Board Chair.

 He served in the US Navy from 1975 until his honorable discharge with the rank of Aviation Machinist Mate First-Class (E-6) in 1985.

 Keith was a P-3 Orion jet engine mechanic and a Flight Engineer/2nd Mech.
 Served with VP-9, NS Rota, Spain and VP-68 with multiple foreign deployments as well as TAD’s to Adak, Alaska and the USS Nimitz (CVN68).

-In 1979, Keith received the Navy and Marine Corps Medal for his heroic actions in saving the lives of a fellow sailor and her child from a gas-filled home while stationed in Rota, Spain.
+In 1979, Keith was awarded the Navy and Marine Corps Medal for his heroic actions in saving the lives of a fellow sailor and her child from a gas-filled home.

-Keith has been an actor, writer and filmmaker – in addition to several screenplays and numerous acting roles to his credit, Keith wrote and produced "Miles Apart", a feature film released in Hong Kong in 2000.
+Keith has been a stage and screen actor, writer and filmmaker – in addition to several screenplays and numerous acting roles to his credit, Keith wrote and produced "Miles Apart", a feature film released in Hong Kong in 2000.

-For over 20 years, Keith was an avid marathon runner, running six full marathons and countless other road races as well as racing to the top of Pikes Peak multiple times.
+For over 20 years, Keith was a marathon runner, running six full marathons and countless other road races as well as racing to the top of Pikes Peak multiple times.

 Keith and his family lived in Manila, RP from 92 to 95 where he trained and became a PADI Rescue Diver and logged several hundred open water dives.

 Born Keith De Soto in Santa Maria, CA in 1957 with Latino/Hispanic roots – he was adopted & raised by his Stepfather.